Why is my sod dying plants

 How often should I water new sod?

-New sod typically requires daily watering for the first 2-3 weeks to keep the soil moist and encourage root growth.
+New sod typically requires daily watering for the first 2-4 weeks to establish a strong root system.

 Connect with certified professionals in your area